Oussama99-OM/safeHome/Welcome file.md

 Hi!
 Welcome to the McGill Launch Pad.
 SafeHome is an initiative taken by the Launch Pad to create an online platform for WalkSafe & DriveSafe.
 Unfortunately these McGill services were not getting enough attention from the students.
-Our objective is to facilitate the access the access to this service and in consequence improve the safety of students on the Island of Montreal.
+Our objective is to facilitate the access the access to this service and consequently improve the safety of students on the Island of Montreal.
 ....(project description here)